Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Acknowledgments

 \section{Acknowledgments}

-We are grateful for financial support from the Deutsche Forschungsgemeinschaft (German Research Foundation) through Project Ri681/15-1 within the Reinhart-Koselleck Programme.
+We are grateful for financial support from the Deutsche Forschungsgemeinschaft (German Research Foundation) through Project Ri681/15-1 (Project No. 456449460) within the Reinhart-Koselleck Programme.
 MS further acknowledges funding through the Studienstiftung des Deutschen Volkes.